Dreamlone/environmental-monitoring/README.md

 - `Is the dataset regurlarly shared somewhere` column: Make the column take only two values: True or False
 - `Is the data used in a publication` column: Make the column take only two values: True or False
 - `Where` column: Each cell can have either None or a list with links to publications so that more than one can be specified
-- `Owner` and other column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne if required and
+- `Owner` and other column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne if required

 General suggestions for improving interoperability:
-- Allow datasets to be uploaded in multiple formats, or allow the user to interact with the data through a REST API.
+- Allow datasets to be downloaded in multiple formats, or allow the user to interact with the data through a REST API.
 Possible examples: _Parquet_, _CSV_, _Excel_, _JSON_, _GEOJSON_, _Geopackage_, _shapefile_.
 Converters of tabular data to such formats can be reused in other data catalogs.

 All proposed changes are planned to be implemented in a step-by-step collaboration with representatives of the institutions that own the datasets that are described in this metadata.